asciidoc-py/asciidoc-py/README.txt

 Copying
 -------
 Copyright (C) 2002-2013 Stuart Rackham.
+Copyright (C) 2013-2020 AsciiDoc Contributors.

 Free use of this software is granted under the terms of the GNU General Public License version 2 (GPLv2).